-Check woody plant for any damaged, diseased, or dead branches that need pruning.
+Check woody plants and trees for any damaged, diseased, or dead branches that need pruning.
+If you are unsure of exactly what to do, Fiskars explains how to prune a tree in an easy to follow way.
 Trimming and thinning the shrubs that bloom during summer such as roses, butterfly bush, and hydrangea will do them a lot of good; exempt the old-fashioned shrubs that only bloom once a year.
 Consider doing the trimming, thinning, and pruning once the plants start to show some spring growth and work on spring bloomers only after they flower.

 Early spring in the best time to plant shrubs, bare-root trees, as well as perennials like daylilies and hostas.
 Plan these on a cloudy day that has cool temperatures.
 Plants grown in containers can be transplanted anytime as long as they are growing rapidly, just avoid transplanting them in the midsummer.
 Water your plant thoroughly after transplanting.
 It also is a good time to sow seeds for vegetables such as spinach, lettuce, and parsley as well as those of cool-season flowers such as calendula, sweet peas, and poppies.